|

 Handed Spear (but not 2 handed spear), etc.

-- Shield Mastery: IQ 10 Talent (3) Prerequisite - Shield
+- Shield Mastery: IQ 10 Talent (3)

-talent and the lower of DX or AdjDX must be 12.
-Similar to Weapon
+Prerequisite - Shield talent and the lower of DX or AdjDX must be

-Mastery (and same IQ level as Fencing), but gives the user +2 hits
+12. Similar to Weapon Mastery (and same IQ level as Fencing), but

-stopped and -2DX to an opponent to hit you when you have a Shield
+gives the user +2 hits stopped and -2DX to an opponent to hit you when

-ready and your attacker is in one of your front hexes.
-Additionally,
+you have a Shield ready and your attacker is in one of your front

-shield talent would take up 9 IQ points).
-The Shield Master does not
+talent, shield talent would take up 9 IQ points and the high DX

-get the HTH bonus (the idea is that the attempt to engage in HTH is
+idea is that the attempt to engage in HTH is met with the business end

-met with the business end of a deadly weapon).
+of a deadly weapon).

 - Pole Arms